Champagne and Bullets: Plot

 In Southern California, Rick Bode, a former cop, tries to rebuild his life after being forced off the police force by his corrupt superior, Normad.
-His one-time partner Huck Finney still harbors resentment, their friendship hanging by a thread after both men lost their badges, and his life has fallen apart — bitter, unstable, and drowning in alcohol after the brutal murder of his wife.
+His one-time partner Huck Finney still harbors resentment, their friendship hanging by a thread after Huck's descent into alcoholism following his wife's murder.

-At a bar one evening, Rick takes the stage with his guitar and belts out his country ballad, “Shimmy Slide.”
-His performance draws laughs and heckles from Huck, who is already half in the bag, but Rick keeps singing, showing he’s determined to move on.
+At a bar one evening, Rick takes the stage to perform a country ballad, “Shimmy Slide”, drawing laughs and heckles from a drunken Huck.
 Among the crowd is Cindy, a woman trying to escape her troubled past.
 After the show, Rick and Cindy talk, and a spark of romance begins.

-Meanwhile, Normad’s transformation is revealed.
-No longer just a corrupt cop, he has ascended to even greater influence.
-By day, he has been appointed as a judge, cloaked in the authority of the law.
-By night, he presides over a satanic cult, leading blood rituals.
-In a candle-lit warehouse, he presides over a cult ritual.
-Hooded followers chant as Normad, flanked by his mistress — a sultry, manipulative woman who never leaves his side — leads the ceremony.
-The ritual ends in violence as a woman is sacrificed, establishing Normad as both criminal kingpin and cult leader.
-His mistress eggs him on, embodying his corruption and reveling in his cruelty.
-It is revealed that the brutal murder of Huck's wife was by Normad’s cult.
+Meanwhile, Normad has ascended to even greater influence.
+By day, he has been appointed as a judge.
+By night, he presides over a satanic cult.
+In a candle-lit warehouse, Normad, his mistress, and his worshipers sacrifice a woman in a blood ritual.
+It is revealed that the cult was responsible for the murder of Huck's wife.
 The trauma has left Huck consumed by grief and resentment, both toward Normad and toward Rick for moving on without him.

-Rick and Charlotte’s relationship blossoms.
+Rick and Cindy’s relationship blossoms.
 They spend time riding horseback, going on quiet outings, and trying to put their past struggles behind them.
-Charlotte confides about her history of abuse and exploitation, while Rick comforts her, promising that she’s safe with him.
+Cindy confides about her history of abuse and exploitation, while Rick comforts her, promising that she’s safe with him.
 Their bond deepens until Rick proposes marriage, and the two wed in a modest ceremony.

-But Rick’s peace doesn’t last.
-He starts noticing Normad’s reach everywhere — men tailing his car, strangers watching Cindy.
+However, Rick continues to be shadowed by Normad's minions, who also begin watching Cindy.
 When Cindy is attacked one night by Normad’s thugs, Rick is forced into a street fight to protect her.
 Though he fends them off, the attack makes it clear that Normad won’t stop until Rick is destroyed.